Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Discussion

 We found that more complex visualization styles reduced the cliff effect in the first one-sample experiment, and the violin CI plot, in particular, was also well received by the participants.
-While we expected that these more novel visualization styles (violin and gradient CI plots) would introduce additional problems with the interpretation due to unfamiliarity, their benefits seem to outweigh these potential negative effects.
-Some of the problems with the violin CI plots could be partly explained by the confusion with the typical uses of a violin plot (as suggested by our qualitative feedback), namely as a method of visualizing observed data.
-This highlights the importance of properly labeling figures in research papers to avoid such misunderstandings.
+We found no clear differences between the interpretation of violin CI and gradient CI plots, which is in line with \cite{correll-gleicher-2014}.
+While we expected that these more novel visualization styles (violin and gradient CI plots) would introduce additional problems with interpretation due to unfamiliarity, their benefits seem to outweigh these negative effects.
+Some of the problems with violin CI plots could be explained by confusion with typical uses of a violin plot (as suggested by our feedback), namely as a method of visualizing observed data.

-The results from the second two-sample experiment suggest that the cliff effect might be a more common problem when comparing an estimate with a constant versus comparing estimates with each other.
-However further studies are needed in order to determine whether this is a general rule or for example an artefact of our experimental setting or small sample size, especially as the lack of a clear cliff-effect in the two-sample experiment is \rev{in contradiction with} the findings in~\cite{Belia:2005:RMC} that showed major problems in the interpretation of two-sample experiments (in a very different setting, however).
+The results from the second two-sample experiment suggest that the cliff effect might be a more common problem when comparing an estimate with a constant versus comparing two estimates, but further studies are needed to determine whether this is a general rule or just an artefact of our experimental setting or small sample size, especially as the lack of a clear cliff-effect in the two-sample experiment is in contradiction with the findings in~\cite{Belia:2005:RMC} that showed major problems in the interpretation of two-sample experiments (in a very different setting, however).